Frequently asked questions

 A: You can install and use the same license on multiple machines but ReelSteady activation keys can be used on one machine at a time.
 Meaning, each time you switch to a new machine it nullifies the activation key on the old machine and you'll need to re-enter that key the next time you use it on that old machine.
 If we detect that one license is being used on a large enough number of machines to indicate a piracy situation, we reserve the right to revoke that license.
 So please make sure that you keep your activation key private. .

 Q: Why is my footage is still shaky after stabilization?

 A: You could have had your GoPro's "orentation" or "landscape lock" mode set to "down" or "auto".
 This will cause the gyro data to be reversed.
 You can fix this by enabling "flip gyro data" in our advanced settings menu.
 Another reason could be an inaccuracy in the auto-sync process.
 You may want go into "adjust" mode on your sync points to check and adjust them.
 Another reason could be that you had in-camera stabilization on in your camera's settings.
 You'll need to turn all stabilization features off in your camera's options/preferences.

 Q: I'm mounting my GoPro to a drone or motor vehicle and I can't seem to fully stabilize it.
 What happened?

 A: Some GoPro models are more sensitive to vibrations than others.
-It's recommended to use a Hero 6 for high vibration applications.
-If you need to use a Hero 5 or Hero 7 in high vibration situations you'll need to mount your camera in a soft vibration isolating mount to get good results.
+It's recommended to use a HERO6, HERO8, or HERO9 for high vibration applications.
+If you need to use a HERO5 or HERO7 in high vibration situations, you'll need to mount your camera in a soft vibration isolating mount to get good results.
 Click here to learn how.